ucl-exoplanets/TauREx3_public/doc/source/user/taurex/observation.rst

 Keywords
 --------

 Only one of these is required.
+All accept a string path to a file

 +-------------------------+---------------------------------------------------------------------+
 | Variable                | Data format                                                         |